Expressing Calories as Exercise Equivalents

 Why is exercise so ineffective?
 The answer is because you have to perform an awful lot of exercise to burn off a relatively modest amount of calories.

 Brisk walking is defined as walking at 3 miles per hour.
 If you walk at 3 mph for 1 hour, you will burn a whopping...300 calories.
 Pretty demoralizing, isn't it?

 Take a look at the screen shot of our Exercise Calorie Converter to the right: To burn off the calories in Outback Steakhouse's "Bloomin' Onion," a 178-lb person would have to walk for 345 minutes.
 THAT'S ALMOST 6 HOURS OF WALKING!!
 Now, of course, no one is going to eat the entire appetizer by themself, but, still, you get the point.

 Let's put that in perspective:

 It's correct that you burn calories every minute of every day...even when you're sleeping.
 But research shows that a 30-60-minute exercise session accounts for only a small percentage of the total calories you burn in any 24-hr period (Hamilton MT, et al. 2007).
-Unless you're a Tour de France cyclist, or, a marathon runner, you burn more calories each day by performing your daily tasks: doing the laundry, washing the car, mowing the yard, etc. However, if you have a sedentary job, such as driving a cab or a truck, or a desk job, then the calories you burn each day is greatly diminished.
+Unless you're a Tour de France cyclist, or, a marathon runner, you burn most of your calories each day by performing your daily tasks: doing the laundry, washing the car, mowing the yard, etc. However, if you have a sedentary job, such as driving a cab or a truck, or a desk job, then the calories you burn each day is greatly diminished.
 And, at the end of your work shift, you're not going to go out and walk for 3 hours, or, jog for 2 hours.